 - Do gloves keep hands as warm as mittens?

-- Do hands get warmer and warmer the longer they are inside the mittens?
+- Do hands get warmer the longer they are inside the mittens?

 - How does the outside air temperature affect the temperature of hands inside mittens?
 (If you are wearing mittens indoors will your hands be the same temperature as they would be if you were wearing them outdoors in cold weather?)